Insider Wanking 101

-Men undoubtedly own privilege socially, economically, politically, and sexually.
-They have been the humanity’s universal standard for centuries and entitled to have a say even in matters that don’t directly affect their existences (see abortion, period poverty, females in sex work, gender reassignment for trans folks, and so on).
-From the Bible to all sorts of media in Western culture, male desire has been toxically narrated as a drive to possess and establish control.
+Men undoubtedly possess privileges that are social, economic, political and even sexual.
+They have long been the universal standard for humanity, entitled to a say in matters that don’t even directly impact their lives (consider abortion, period poverty, women in sex work, gender reassignment, etc.).
+From the Bible to various media in Western culture, male desire has been portrayed as a toxic drive to possess and establish control.

-F., a cisHet man, reflects on how we all are educated to understand masculinity as opposed to something else; usually something “feminine”, something weaker.
-CisHet men grew up affirming their masculinity by relying on women for their enjoyment.
-Maybe that’s why it was hard sometimes to keep my heterosexual interviewees focused on their personal experiences.
-Some would easily go off the rails and mention what they like during sex with others, and I had to remind them that the interview was solely about them and no one else.
+Participant F., a cishet man, reflects on how societal norms shape our understanding of masculinity, often positioning it in opposition to femininity, which is perceived as something weaker.
+Cishet men grew up affirming their masculinity by relying on women for enjoyment.
+This dynamic made it occasionally difficult to keep my heterosexual interviewees focused on their personal experiences.
+Some would veer into discussing their preferences during sex with others, requiring a reminder that the interview solely focused on their individual experiences.

 Different rhythms, different intentions